 1708 Park Road | Alameda, California

 In a crowded nationwide enviornment of barbecue greats, Bay Space couple Fik and Reka Saleh carved out an area all their very own with Alameda’s Fikscue.
 Indonesian cooking and Texas-style halal barbecue converge within the modest store, the place self-taught pitmaster Fik Saleh cuts slices of tender, wobbly brisket for patrons after a 21-hour strategy of trimming, seasoning, and smoking.
 A brick wall that runs the size of the room holds a neon signal that reads, “This have to be the place,” a nod to the Speaking Heads basic.
 Certainly, many trek throughout the Bay Bridge from close by San Francisco and wait as much as two hours for mouthfuls of colossal beef dino ribs reduce thick to order and sliced brisket ready in a Texas-made 500-gallon smoker.
-There’s smoked rooster, too, and curls of beef sausages peppered with flecks of pickled jalapeño and pepper jack cheese.
+There’s smoked rooster, too, and curls of beef sausages peppered with flecks of pickled and pepper cheese.
 Reka Saleh steers the Indonesian consolation meals choices, like a brisket-laden rendang curry with kale; nasi goreng, or Indonesian fried rice, flavored with kecap manis and corned beef; and warming North Sumatran beef noodle soup, soto padang, that shakes up the well-worn barbecue style and strikes it out of its normal lane.

 Halal meat stays central to the restaurant, which sticks to a pork-free lineup befitting the homeowners’ Muslim identification (the couple’s dwelling nation homes the world’s largest Muslim inhabitants).
 And after simply profitable over barbecue snobs and early skeptics, Fikscue is already on monitor to open a second restaurant throughout the bay in San Francisco.
 The Fikscue phenomenon dazzles in a area recognized extra for its coastal bites than its wood-fired meats.
 Because the Speaking Heads say, it’s the place you need to be. — Dianne de Guzman, Eater SF deputy editor